An 18th Century Linen Bedgown

 I am hoping she was being tongue-in-cheek about what she wrote next, because she wrote back recommending potato starch.
 Put the potato starch, she said, and I quote: “in a spray bottle and spritz.
 It won’t smell at all, and keep your eyes open for insects and rodents!!!” **

 Well, that suggestion an non-starter right out of the gate.
 I have never lived in a land that was not rich in cockroaches and silverfish.
-I’m hoping that here in Canada I can find a brand that will let me enjoy sewing with starched linen so that I can stay in that top 3% without offering the local fauna a buffet.
+I DO hope that here in Canada I can find a brand of commercial starch that will keep me in that top 3% without offering the local fauna a full-on buffet.

 * (all punctuation included here verbatim)